Zylink2/Active-Directory-Server-Deployment/README.md

 The project aimed to build AD DS which can be used to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to understanding components of Active Directory, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Note
 1. No antivirus is run on the domain.
-This is just a basic simulation of the AD attack which will be picking up by antivirus
+This is just a basic simulation of the AD attack which will be picking up by antivirus.
 2. Local admin here is enabled.
-In most cases, best practice is to disable it
+In most cases, best practice is to disable it.

 ### Skills Learned